 The Lenin statue stood there until 1991 when the district of Friedrichshain voted for the demolition of the monument.
 They were following orders from the conservative first mayor of reunited Berlin, Eberhard Diepgen.
 The statue was listed on the monument list from East Germany but this didn’t stop the demolition.
 Not even the protest from the residents stopped the demolition and, in November 1991, the statue was gone.
 The entire monument was gone by February 1992.

 You may be wondering what did they do with all the pieces and stones from the statue.
 It seems that they were buried in a sandpit in Müggelheim.
-In september 2015, the head of Lenin was recovered from the sandpit and it will be shown at Spandau Citadel museum for a exhibition called Unveiled: Berlin and its Monuments.
-I couldn’t find any information about when the head will be available for the public but I will keep this post updated when I get this information.
+In September 2015, the head of Lenin was recovered from the sandpit and it is being shown at Spandau Citadel museum for an exhibition called Unveiled: Berlin and its Monuments.

 Today, Platz der Vereinten Nationen